MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/deployr-install-on-linux.md

 <a name="installserver"></a>
 ## Install DeployR Server

-The basic installation of DeployR will install the DeployR main server and configure a local H2 database on the same machine.
-If you wish to use a different database, you can configure DeployR to do so later as described in the steps below.
+The basic installation of DeployR installs the DeployR main server and configure a local H2 database on the same machine.
+If you wish to use a different database, you can configure DeployR to do so later as described in the steps as follows.

 In addition to this basic installation, DeployR Enterprise customers can also use a [remote database for DeployR](#postgresql) or install [additional grid nodes](#gridnodes) for optimized workload distribution.

 The following steps are for installing DeployR Enterprise after installing [these dependencies](#depend):

-1. Log into the operating system as `root` or a user with `sudo` permissions.
+1. Log in to the operating system as `root` or a user with `sudo` permissions.

     >Examples are written for user `deployr-user`.
 For another user, update the commands accordingly.